 Short term benefits with high long term costs.

 In the past few years, the amount of opiates a physician can prescribe has been limited by the government and prescriptions are closely tracked.
 This has left many health care providers and patients in an awkward situation.

 Why was it okay for my doctor five years ago to give me these but it’s not okay now.
 Many patients are feeling judged and labeled as “drug seekers” if they even ask.

 Most physicians are unaware that there are safe and effective alternatives out there.
 We were not taught about these things in medical school (other than willow tree bark “aka aspirin).

 It’s understandable to be wary of “natural” products if you don’t know where they come, how the body processes them and how they may interact with other medications.

-From the now addicted father, whose daughter had been one of the accidental overdose victims, to the aspiring paramedic who went to see this pain specialist for work related pain and found himself unable to work - it was now unsafe for him to drive.
+From the now addicted father, whose daughter had been one of the accidental overdose victims, to the aspiring paramedic who went to see this pain specialist for work-related pain formula and found himself unable to work - it was now unsafe for him to drive.

 We found a way to help these people find a way to better manage their pain and start healing the underlying issues.
-The ingredients found in our pain formula was an essential part of our prescription for healing, but were much more powerful when combined with mindfulness life hacks.
+The ingredients found in our pain formula were an essential part of our prescription for healing but were much more powerful when combined with mindfulness life hacks.